sarphiv/dtu-02476-ml-ops/reports/README.md

 [do we expplain our use of devcontainers? - this should probably be done in question 4] We have added a `.devcontainer` folder for our devcontainer specification to ensure that we all work in the same environment.
 We have added a `cloudbuilds` folder for integration with GCP cloud builds.
 We have not used the `docs` and `notebooks` directories, nor the `Makefile`, so these have all been removed.
 Our `pyproject.toml` has been modified appropriately to enable installation of our project.

+Our tests are placed in their associated modules in a `tests` folder.
+This is to avoid having to duplicate and maintain the source code structure in a separate `tests` folder in the project root directory.
+PyTest supports this structure with minimal changes to the `pyproject.toml` file.

 Our configuration structure is hierarchical in that our global and default configurations are described first, and then subsettings set by config files in directories further down.
 In our case, we have different configurations depending upon what model type is currently used (ResNet18 vs. Simple MLP).

 ### Question 6